all-maps-lie/all-maps-lie-2020/assignments/assignment_02.md

 ## Requirements

-### Part 0: Create data from your images
+### Part 1: Continue data collection & research

-If you have not already done so, create a `.geojson` file that includes the EXIF metadata from your images.
-You can use the [img2meta]() tool to do this.
+Continue your **data collection** and **research** you started last week, this should occur in parallel with your web mapping exercises this week.

-As a quick test, drag-and-drop your `.geojson` file onto [Geojson.io](http://geojson.io/) to see if your data creation was successful.
+### Part 2: Export your Streetview Mapper Data

-📸 Take a screenshot as documentation.
+If you have not already done so, do [Assignment 1, Part 3](assignments/assignment_01.md#part-3-export-a-geojson-of-your-findings-and-plot-them-on-a-map).
+If you have continued your data collection, you can export the latest dataset so you have all the data you've collected thus far.

-### Part 1: Create a web map of your photographed locations
+### Part 3: Create a web map of your streetview locations

 Create a web map.
 Your web map will include the following elements:
 1. [Scalebar](https://leafletjs.com/reference-1.6.0.html#control-scale)